-Kaleidoscopes are fun, novelty toys that can easily be assembled from the odds and ends you probably already have lying around the house.
+Kaleidoscopes are fun novelty toys that can easily be assembled from the odds and ends you probably already have lying around the house.
 They're a great way to use the small confetti, beads, or other tiny and shiny toys your child loves collect.
-Here's an activity that will help your child construct her own beautiful kaleidoscope!
+This activity will show you how to make a kaleidoscope that will capture your kid's imagination.

-You can turn this activity into a math lesson by having a child help you measure the dimensions of the mirror and the kaleidoscope tube, or incorporate a science lesson by talking about the reflective properties of mirrors and the color spectrum.
+You can turn this craft into a math lesson by having your child help you measure the dimensions of the mirror and the kaleidoscope tube.
+Or, you could incorporate a science lesson by talking about the reflective properties of mirrors and the color spectrum.

 What You Need: